MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-resource-manager-template.md

 1. In the **Check access**, select **Managed identity**.

-1. Select the appropriate subscription from the drop down list.
+1. Select the appropriate subscription from the drop-down list.

 1. Select **All system-assigned managed identities**.